Voronezh Voronezh Oblast, Russia Travel Guide

 Immediately contact your insurance company's 24/7 emergency line for assistance.

 A personal health kit ascertains comfort and addresses minor ailments.
-Be sure to include important items.
+Be sure to have important items.

 Always prioritize safe drinking water and food preparation methods.